The 10 Most Valuable Lessons I Learned As A Developer - 23 Years Of Programming Experience Distilled

 3. Code should be written for humans

 There was a time I felt so clever to write highly optimized code that ran as fast as possible.
-Whenever I revisited this code after a long while, I had no clue what I did back then anymore.
+Whenever I revisited this code after a long while, I had no more clue what I did back then.
 It always took me a good portion of my time to get back into the code before doing the work I actually came for.
 Even worse: 99% of the time, those optimizations were unnecessary.

 Code should first and foremost be written for humans to read and understand.
 If you believe that a certain code path might be a performance bottleneck, then test it.
 Add metrics to measure the execution time for the paths in question and analyze them later.

 You will usually find out that the code in question is actually not the problem.
-More often than not, you find that the problem is actually something completely different.
+More often than not, you find that the problem is something completely different.

 If some code is really the issue, please add as many comments as necessary to explain why this code is optimized.
 If you need to explain what your optimization does, do it.